amiracle/splunk_app_dome9/README.md

 	- default/props.conf

+##Splunk Cloud Customers
+Contact Support to have the Dome9 App for Splunk installed on your environment.
+You will also need to specify in the case that you need to enable the HTTP Event Collector.
+They will send you the URL and token that you will need for the following steps.
+Make sure to specify the sourcetype=aws-dome9 and the index=main.)

+##Splunk On-Prem Customers
 Steps to configure your deployment :
 - Step 1 - Download and install the Splunk App for Dome9 from Splunkbase (https://splunkbase.splunk.com/app/3203)
 - Step 2 - Create HTTP Event Collector (HEC) Token Creation
 	- Log into your Splunk instance and click on Settings -> Data Inputs -> HTTP Event Collector.
 Click on Create New Token.
 Name the input "Dome9 Input" then click Next.

 	- Select the correct source type "aws:dome9", leave the Default Index as "Default."
 Click Review, then Submit.